MahmutYurt0/MahmutYurt_Website/content/authors/admin/_index.md

 # - Researchers
 #- Visitors
 ---
-I am currently a Master's student in the Department of Electrical and Electronics Engineering at Bilkent University and a graduate researcher in Imaging and Computational Neuroscience Lab (ICON Lab) under the supervision of Prof. Tolga Çukur.
-My research studies aim to develop **supervised and unsupervised deep learning models** for volumetric **magnetic resonance image synthesis, reconstruction, and super-resolution**, as well as for **fundamental computer vision problems** including **image-to-image translation and image inpainting**.
+I am currently a Master's candidate in the Department of Electrical and Electronics Engineering at Bilkent University and a graduate researcher at Imaging and Computational Neuroscience (ICON) Lab under the supervision of Prof. Tolga Çukur.
+My research focuses on the **synergistic combination of computer vision and medical imaging to advance healthcare** by developing novel **supervised and unsupervised deep learning models for volumetric multi-contrast accelerated magnetic resonance image synthesis, reconstruction and super-resolution**, as well as for **fundamental computer vision problems** including **image-to-image translation and image inpainting**.

 I am also a passionate chess player, and I enjoy playing basketball, tennis, and board games.